 Both of my grandmothers are in their 90s, my mom is a very young 66, and she now has 10 grandkids of her own.

 I have always seen my parents as these hip, young grandparents.
 They became grandparents 10 years before I had my own kids and I have seen them travel to each of our very spread-out families, never missing a birthday or big event.
 When my parents come to L.A., we lose my dad to his daily, four-hour hikes in Will Rogers Park or to cycling along the expansive boardwalk that curls around the Pacific Ocean.

-My mom keeps up with me at my Pilates and yoga classes and is hands-on with both my boys, kicking a soccer ball, walking with our puppy around Venice and lifting their adorable 30-plus-pound bodies into cars, baths and cribs.
+My mom keeps up with me at my Pilates and yoga classes and is hands-on with both my boys, kicking a soccer ball, walking with our puppy around Venice and lifting their adorable 30-plus-pound grandkids into cars, baths and cribs.

 I got comfortable in this, I thought this would last forever.
 But nothing ever does, right?
 Change, as we all know, is part of life.

 Cut to that awkward conversation with my mom last fall, when I could sense the trepidation in her voice—the kind in which you know someone so well that you don’t even have to ask, you just know something is very wrong.

 After much convincing and prodding, my mom explained that my dad had been experiencing “heartburn” and his trainer at his cross-fit gym had said given his age (69) he wanted him to just have it checked out before he continued training him.

 Well, his “heartburn” turned out to be his actual heart.
 My dad had three clogged arteries—and not just sort of clogged, they were 100% blocked and he was a ticking time bomb.
 My own heart starting beating fast and tears sprung to my eyes.
 I suddenly felt my father’s vulnerability and my own.
 This invincible superhero figure was now suddenly not so invincible, and 69 sounded a lot older than it did minutes before.